Kevin Anderson (American football): Orlando Apollos

-In 2019, Anderson was drafted by the Orlando Apollos of the Alliance of American Football (AAF) in the AAF QB Draft behind Garrett Gilbert, Stephen Morris, and Austin Appleby.
+In 2019, Anderson was drafted by the Orlando Apollos of the Alliance of American Football (AAF) in the AAF quarterback draft behind Garrett Gilbert, Stephen Morris, and Austin Appleby.
 He did not start any games for the Apollos but was named as an unofficial champion when the league suspended operations prior to the end of the season.

 Winnipeg Blue Bombers

 On August 28, 2019, Anderson was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He was released on September 18, 2019.

 Ottawa Redblacks

 On December 21, 2019, Anderson was signed by the Ottawa Redblacks.
 Following the cancelation of the 2020 season, he was released on August 31, 2020.

 TSL Conquerors

 On October 29, 2020, Anderson signed with the Conquerors of The Spring League (TSL).
 With the Conquerors, he went 59 of 103 for 682 yards, five touchdowns to no interceptions.
 In a 34–7 win over the Aviators, Anderson went twelve of seventeen for 171 yards and one touchdown, including a 36 yard pass to Vinny Papale.
 During his time with the Conquerors he split time with Brandon Silvers.
 The team finished second in the North Division as they went 4–2.